Undertaking a decking project isn’t a small task, and building a composite deck requires a slightly different approach to a traditional timber deck.

 As seen on the deck above, triple end boards and a double breaker in the centre make up a total of over 1120mm!

-Running 2 x 2700mm lengths between pushes this deck out to 6500mm+ without any butt joints.
+Running 2 x 2700mm lengths between pushes this deck out to 6500mm+ without any butt joints and next-to-no wastage.

 Here we have a contrasting breaker board, separating full 5400mm lengths of Ekodeck.